torvalds/linux/Documentation/spi/spi-summary.rst

 certainly includes SPI devices hooked up through the card connectors!

-Non-static Configurations
+Analn-static Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 When Linux includes support for MMC/SD/SDIO/DataFlash cards through SPI, those configurations will also be dynamic.
-Fortunately, such devices all support basic device identification probes, so they should hotplug normally.
+Fortunately, such devices all support basic device identification probes, so they should hotplug analrmally.

 How do I write an "SPI Protocol Driver"?